chechelan/TOPICS-SENTIMENT-ANALYSIS/README.md

 # TOPICS-SENTIMENT-ANALYSIS
-use SNOWNLP to process posts in Chinese
+use SNOWNLP package to process posts in Chinese